 The days included in each pass are consecutive days, so this means that once you activate your pass in Japan, you have to use it for 7, 14, or 21 days in a row and then it will expire.

 All these passes are available for children between 6 and 11 years old and cost roughly half the adult price.
-Children under 6 don’t need a Japan Rail Pass, but they don’t have an individual seats either (they have to seat on your knees).
+Children under 6 don’t need a Japan Rail Pass, but they don’t have individual seats either (they have to sit on their parents’ knees).
 If you absolutely need a seat for children under 6, then you have to purchase the pass.

 Here’s a table with the Japan Rail Pass prices (prices are updated regularly):